tersesystems/terse-logback/README.md

 If you want to modify the format of the JSON encoder, you should use [`LoggingEventCompositeJsonEncoder`](https://github.com/logstash/logstash-logback-encoder/tree/logstash-logback-encoder-5.2#composite-encoderlayout).
 The level of detail in `LoggingEventCompositeJsonEncoder` is truly astounding and it's a powerful piece of work in its own right.

+## Further Reading

+There are various wrappers and APIs on top of SLF4J, such as [Godaddy Logger](https://github.com/godaddy/godaddy-logger), [LogMachine](https://github.com/UnquietCode/LogMachine), or [structlog4j](https://github.com/jacek99/structlog4j).
+I don't know that much about them, but YMMV.

+I do generally prefer encoders that are under the hood of Logback, such as [concurrent-build-logger](https://github.com/takari/concurrent-build-logger).